saad-ali/spec/spec.md

 A Node Plugin MUST implement this RPC call if the plugin has `PUBLISH_UNPUBLISH_VOLUME` controller capability.
 The Plugin SHALL assume that this RPC will be executed on the node where the volume will be used.
 The CO SHOULD call this RPC for the node at which it wants to place the workload.
-The result of this call will be used by CO in `ControllerPublishVolume`.
+The `node_id` result of this call will be used by CO in `ControllerPublishVolume`.
+The contents of a successful response to this call SHALL NOT change across subsequent invocations.

 ```protobuf
 message NodeGetIdRequest {